pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 #### Final code

-Now, we can summarize the learned points in a single program.
-The code below shows the result of this review:
+Now, let’s put all of these concepts together into a single program.
+The code below shows what the end results looks like:

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}